aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 except ModuleNotFoundError:
     pass
 ```
-This is the example of exceptions handling in Python.
+This is an example of exceptions handling in Python.
 Exceptions are mostly errors that occur during the execution.
 But some of them are warnings or events.

 The minimal exception handling block consists of the `try` and `except` clauses.
 Inside the `try` clause you specify the code that is not exception-safe. `try` clause is not stand-alone and *must* be "accompanied" by the `except` clause.
-Inside the `except` clause you must specify the code that is do be executed if that from the `try` clause fails.
-If no exceptions occur inside the `try` clause, `except` clause is skipped. `pass` statement is used when you want do nothing.
+Inside the `except` clause you must specify code that is do be executed if that from the `try` clause fails.
+If no exceptions occur inside the `try` clause, the `except` clause is skipped.
+The `pass` statement is used when you want do nothing.

-Main purpose of exception handling is making them not fatal.
+The main purpose of exception handling is making them not fatal.

-Example made above perfectly fits this purpose. tqdm, unlike Numba or NumPy, *is not required* for the Gauss-Seidel solver to execute.
+The example made above perfectly fits this purpose. tqdm, unlike Numba or NumPy, *is not required* for the Gauss-Seidel solver to execute.
 It is rather a "luxury", not a necessity.
-We therefore try to import it inside the `try` clause and if exception of type `ModuleNotFoundError` is raised (tqdm is not found in system), the code doesn't terminate but just proceeds to the further statements.
+We therefore try to import it inside the `try` clause and if the exception of type `ModuleNotFoundError` is raised (tqdm is not found in system), the code doesn't terminate but just proceeds to the further statements.

-You can also raise exceptions yourself to prevent undesired behaviour and to provide more informative logging of the code.
+You can also raise exceptions yourself to prevent and undesired behavior and to provide more informative logging of the code.
 Inside the `gauss_seidel` function you can see the following lines:
 ```
 if p.shape != b.shape:
     raise ValueError('p and b must have the same shape')
 ```
 As we haven't provided try/except block when calling the function, the `ValueError` exception will be raised and the execution will be terminated if you supply `p` and `b` of different shapes.
-In the case if you supply `p` and `b` that are not of type `numpy.ndarray`, the execution will crash at the stage when trying to execute the `if` statement with the `AttributeError` being raised.
+If you supply `p` and `b` that are not of type `numpy.ndarray`, the execution will crash at the stage when trying to execute the `if` statement with the `AttributeError` being raised.

-In a well-designed program exception handling must provide certain level of [exception safety][10].
+In a well-designed program, exception handling must provide a certain level of [exception safety][10].

-We will not further concentrate on exception handling and will proceed to understanding Cython implementation of the Gauss-Seidel solver.
+We will not further concentrate on exception handling and will proceed to understanding the Cython implementation of the Gauss-Seidel solver.
 If you are willing to learn more about exception handling in Python on your own, the good place to start is from the [tutorial provided in the official documentation][11].

 #### Cython syntax